St. Mary's Church, Osnabrück: Excavations

 Before reconstruction of the Marienkirche started from 1950 onwards following severe damage caused by incendiary bombs during World War II, a series of excavations took place to investigate the building's earlier architectural history.
 With the modernisation of the building's heating systems in 1958 as well as internal and external renovation work from 1987 to 1992, there arose further opportunities to conduct research into the architectural history of St. Marien.

-The excavations were carried out by the federal curator of Lower Saxony under the scientific supervision of the then-curators Dr. Roswitha Poppe and Dr. –Ing (Doctor of Engineering) Hans Roggenkamp.
-The research work received support from the municipal office for the preservation of historical monuments, the Amt für Bau- und Kunstpflege (office for the maintenance of art and buildings) of the Evangelical Church in Osnabrück, and ultimately from master sculptor Werner Paetzke.
+The excavations were carried out by the federal curator of Lower Saxony under the scientific supervision of the then-curators Roswitha Poppe and Hans Roggenkamp.
+The research work received support from the municipal office for the preservation of historical monuments, the Amt für Bau- und Kunstpflege (Office for the Maintenance of Art and Buildings) of the Evangelical Church in Osnabrück, and ultimately from master sculptor Werner Paetzke.

 The extensive excavations managed to establish the existence of at least three predecessor buildings.